 Clients continue to tell me how great I am at taking an interest and helping them develop ideas into something that will make money.

 I love to plan, and I’m highly organised so I can work with you on your plan – how to make the transition to a portfolio career or a new business and how to create realistic goals.

 What else to consider about ‘Should I work for myself or develop a portfolio career?’

-You need to consider different small business ideas, I’m great at developing ideas (Having far more ideas than are good for me, and my biggest weakness, starting ideas and moving onto something new before I finish – I’m working on this!) and especially helping people to see options.
+You need to consider different small business ideas, I’m great at developing ideas (I have far more ideas than are good for me!) and especially helping people to see options.
 I’m sure we could work together on working out what is best for you.

 How will you help me develop my small business ideas.